freemocap/freemocap/README.md

 ____
 ## `fmc.RunMe()` Specify recording session  paramters
 ___
-The `fmc.RunMe()` function takes a number of parameters that can be used to alter it's default behavior in important ways.
-Here are the default parameters along with a followed by a brief description of each one.
+The `fmc.RunMe()` function takes a number of parameters that can be used to alter its default behavior in important ways.
+Here are the default parameters followed by a brief description of each one.

 ### RunMe - Default parameters